Ali-Ahmed4/task-tracker/README.md

 ## Features

->Create/Read/Update/Delete Tasks
+- Create/Read/Update/Delete Tasks
->set reminders based on  on importing tasks which needs to be highlighted over others
+- Set reminders based on  on importing tasks which needs to be highlighted over others

 ### Tech Used